 Žižkov is a grittier working-class district with no tourist attractions, whose shabby, rundown streets contain some of the city’s well-known pubs and clubs.
 Today, many buildings have been renovated, and the shabby feeling about the area is slowly changing.

 Žižkov was among the first industrial suburbs of Prague.
-For a long time, it has been known as a tough working class area.
-It was a melting pot of revolutionary left wing fervour long before the communists took over in 1948.
+For a long time, it has been known as a tough working-class area.
+It was a melting pot of revolutionary left-wing fervour long before the communists took over in 1948.
 Actually, from 1881-1922, it was an autonomous municipality and was referred to as the “people’s republic”.

-These days, Žižkov is among the liveliest districts in Prague, with a greater number of bars per square mile than anywhere else in Prague.
+These days, Žižkov is among the liveliest districts in Prague, with a greater number of bars and restaurants per square mile than anywhere else in Prague.
 It is still a fairly rough area, which deters many tourists, although the streets are just as safe as anywhere else in the city.
 Interesting sights here include the burial site of Franz Kafka, Olšany Cemetery, the Television Tower that might be covered during the afternoons, and the National Monument.
 However, the major attractions here are the pubs and bars.
-The west of Žižkov has always been renowned for the large number of strip clubs, cheap bars and brothels.
+The west of Žižkov has always been renowned for a large number of strip clubs, cheap bars and brothels.